Avatar: The Last Airbender – The Search: Part One

 Two mysterious figures are talking to each other with one wanting to know everything the other one knows.

 In the past, Ursa accepts a marriage proposal from her boyfriend Ikem, then a member of an acting troupe in the Fire Nation town of Hira'a.
 Shortly after receiving the proposal, however, she is forcibly engaged to Ozai, then a Fire Prince.
 Ikem attempts to stop Ursa leaving, but she lies about willingly accepting Ozai's proposal in order to prevent Ozai from killing him.
 During the wedding, Ozai forbids Ursa from contacting her old family or her past acquaintances.

-In the present, Zuko has Azula brought to Ozai's cell in the hope of encouraging them to talk to one another.
+In the present, Zuko hears a philosophy saying that a ruler can easily handle their nation if they properly handled their own family.
+He decides to bring Azula to Ozai's cell in the hope of encouraging them to talk to one another.
 Azula, now completely insane, believes that Ursa has been actively working to bring her down, and is responsible for all the events that led to her defeat.
 Acting on information from Ozai, Azula escapes custody and lets Zuko chase her to one of Ozai's secret chambers in the royal palace, where she burns a number of letters that Ursa had written.
 Azula offers to tell Zuko what was written in the letters, on the condition that he lets her accompany him on his search for Ursa.
 Zuko reluctantly complies, and convinces Aang, Katara and Sokka to travel with him, in order to keep Azula in line.
 The group travel to Hira'a.

 Near the end of the journey, Azula attempts to flee the group, but experiences a hallucination of her mother.
 She tells the hallucination that thanks to Ozai, she has evidence that she can use to overthrow Zuko and become Fire Lord in his place, and intends to kill Ursa to prevent her interference.
 After she is restrained by Katara, the group is attacked by a giant wolf spirit.
 With the spirit overwhelming them, Azula convinces Zuko to free her, and lures it away with her lightning generation.
 That night, Zuko discovers that Azula's evidence is a letter from Ursa to Ikem, which claims that he is in fact Ikem's son.
 In the past, it is shown that Ozai had intercepted the letter after Ursa attempted to send it to Ikem.